A. K. Viswanathan: Intelligence and senior positions

-On promotion as the Inspector General of police, he was posted as the Joint Director in the Directorate of Vigilance and Anti-Corruption.
-Within a short time, he was posted as the Additional Commissioner of Police (Law and Order), Chennai City.
-Within a short time he was posted as the Additional Commissioner of Police (Law and Order), Chennai City.
-Within three months of taking the post, there was a police action against lawyers in the Madras High Court campus on February 19, 2009.
-Lengthy legal procedures in the High Court and the Supreme Court followed this episode.
+On promotion as Inspector General of Police, he was posted as the Joint Director in the Directorate of Vigilance and Anti-Corruption.
+He was then transferred to Chennai City Police as Additional Commissioner of Police (Law and Order).
+Within three months of taking charge, there was a police action against lawyers in the Madras High Court campus on 19 February 2009.

-It was during this period that he was transferred and posted as the Joint Resident Commissioner, Tamil Nadu House.
-This was to enable him to take over as the officer on special duty (OSD) to the newly appointed Union Cabinet Minister of Chemicals and Fertilizers M.K.Azhagiri.
-Within a month and a half after this, he opted to go back to the Tamil Nadu State.
+In June 2009, he was transferred and posted as the Joint Resident Commissioner, Tamil Nadu House, to enable him to work as Officer on Special Duty (OSD) to M. K. Alagiri, the Union Cabinet Minister for Chemicals and Fertilizers.
+Within a month and a half, he opted to return to Tamil Nadu State.